diskerror/Pcre2/README.md

 ```

 ### PHP-CPP
-The Copernica [PHP-CPP](http://www.php-cpp.com/) library is used to build this extension.
+The Copernica [PHP-CPP on GitHub](https://github.com/CopernicaMarketingSoftware/PHP-CPP) library is used to build this extension.
 ```
  > make release
  > sudo make install
 ```
 Just using ```make``` will create a slower debug version.

-## Flags
-The Flags class is not used in the PCRE2 class as neither PHP-CPP nor Zephir can handle nested classes, where a class property is a class.
-The compiler and matcher flags have been exposed as integers.